Ecobhangar/eBhangar/replit.md

 ## Overview

-eBhangar is a web-based service platform for managing scrap collection and recycling services.
-The application connects customers who want to dispose of recyclable items (electronics, metals, plastics, paper, etc.) with verified vendors who collect and pay for these materials.
-The platform features real-time booking management, vendor assignment, and order tracking with an eco-friendly design theme.
+eBhangar is a web-based service platform designed to streamline scrap collection and recycling.
+It connects customers wishing to dispose of recyclable materials (electronics, metals, plastics, paper, etc.) with verified vendors for collection and payment.
+The platform facilitates real-time booking management, intelligent vendor assignment, and order tracking, all within an eco-friendly design aesthetic.
+The project aims to capitalize on the growing demand for convenient and sustainable waste management solutions.

 ## User Preferences